elazarl/elazarl.github.io/bootsequence.md

     	$(src)/scripts/imgedit.py setargs $@ $(cmdline), IMGEDIT $@)

 The first 512 bytes, the MBR, is `build/debug/boot.bin`.
-Then `imgedit.py` inserts the command line parameter of the OSv instance.
-Next we have zeros until after 64K, where `lzloader.elf` would appear.
+Then `imgedit.py` inserts the command line parameter for OSv.
+Next we have zeros until the 64Kth byte.
+After that, we put `lzloader.elf`, the loader.
 In ASCII art sketch:

-    0......512.................65536=64k
+    0......512.................65536=64k.....
     [boot.bin][cmdline]00000000[lzloader.elf]

-Let's see MBR loading in action.
+Let's see MBR code in action.
 Let's start the virtual machine, and tell it to stop at load time:

     $ ./scripts/run.py -d --wait

 On a different terminal, let's connect with gdb, and break at `0x7c00`, the address the BIOS loads the MBR to.
-Note that we're specifying commands that `gdb` should run at startup with the `-ex` switch, so that when `gdb`'s prompt shows up, it'll already be loaded, and the correct architecture is set:
+Note that we're specifying commands that `gdb` should run at startup with the `-ex` switch, so that when `gdb` is started, it'll connect to QEMU, and the correct architecture is set:

     $ gdb -ex 'set architecture i8086' -ex 'target remote localhost:1234' ...